Table of Contents Hide

 When descending triangle pattern works best?

 It works best during trading with the trend.
-As it can be sued as a reversal or continuation chart pattern, but I will recommend you use it for continuation chart pattern for a higher winning ratio.
+As it can be sued as a reversal or continuation chart pattern, I will recommend you use it for a continuation chart pattern for a higher winning ratio.

 If you want to use it as a reversal chart pattern, then make sure the overbought conditions of price. when the price is overbought, then there are more chances of reversal.
 It will mostly give a false breakout in the case of using it as a reversal chart pattern.